 The Rayburn Student Center (RSC) is designed to be a destination, as well as the crossroads for our campus community.
 Named after Sam Rayburn, our most distinguished alum to date, we seek to be that place where students learn to become successful as leaders, can connect with one another, and get involved through learning, service and creativity.

-• First Floor: Welcome Desk, Video Wall, The Club/Game Room, Pride Shop & Copy Services, Campus Bookstore, Convenience Store, Mane Card Office, Campus Dining and Food Court.
+- First Floor: Welcome Desk, The Club, Pride Shop Printing, Campus Bookstore, Convenience Store, Mane Card Office, Campus Dining and Food Court.

-• Second Floor: Student Activities & Leadership includes the hub for student organizations, Greek Life, Leadership Engagement and Development (L.E.A.D.), Campus Activities Board, Student Government Association, Scheduling Office and Catering Assistant’s Office.
-A large combo Conference Room and six break out rooms for meetings, luncheons and presentations can be utilized by students, faculty, staff and community guests.
+- Second Floor: Student Activities & Leadership includes the hub for student organizations, Greek Live, Leadership Engagement and Development (L.E.A.D), Campus Activities Board, Student Government Association, Scheduling Office and Catering Assistant's Office.
+A large combo Conference Room and six break rooms for meetings, luncheons and presentations can be utilized by students, faculty, staff and community guests.

 Morris Recreation Center